Khnumhotep II: Great inscription

+West wall

 On the west wall of the chamber are scenes showing mainly the preparations for the funeral and the resurrection of the deceased.
 This is exemplified by the boat voyages making a connection between Khnumhotep II and the god Osiris.
 The orientation of the boats within the tomb literally has them travel south to Abydos (right of the entrance) and north to return (left of the entrance).
 The wall collectively ensures the tomb owner of rebirth in the afterlife where he will be sustained through cult activities.

+North wall

 On the eastern end of the north wall there is a large-scale standing figure of Khnumhotep II receiving offerings primarily of several types of animals and birds.